 I was unable to find a coherent explanation for running multiple Drupal 8 websites from a single codebase in a UNIX environment.
 Here are some notes I hope will be helpful.

-1. Rename "examples.sites.php" to "sites.php".
-Edit sites.php to list your individual domain names as shown below.
+1. Navigate to the “sites” folder in your root directory.
+Change the name of the file "examples.sites.php" to "sites.php".
+Edit sites.php to list your individual domain names as shown in the example below.
 You can have an unlimited number of domains drawing on the resources of a single codebase.
 Make sure to remove the * before each line.

 * The following examples look for a site configuration in sites/example.com: